jet-so/contact/blog/contacts.md

 END:VCARD
 ```

-# How to make your own V-card
+# How to make your own V-card.

 ## General instructions.